Alex-Linhares/FARGonautica/README.md

 Find Dr. Defays in [Homepage](http://www.ulg.ac.be/cms/c_6099593/fr/repertoires?uid=U011369)  |  [Google Scholar](https://scholar.google.com.br/scholar?hl=en&q=daniel+defays&btnG=&as_sdt=1%2C5&as_sdtp=)

 Daniel Defays sent in 2006 a [printed version of the sourcecode to Alex Linhares](/Software/Numbo/numbo.Daniel.Defays.1987.pdf).
 This has been just scanned and archived in this repo.
+We are looking for a kind soul with amazong OCR skills that could help us make the code editable, and hence solve [issue #10](https://github.com/Alex-Linhares/FARGonautica/issues/10).
+s
 Moreover, a port to python 3 and a [port to Abhijit Mahabal's Fluid Concepts Framework](https://github.com/amahabal/Pyseqsee) will be gradually appearing, in a repo to be announced.